cheshire137/Links-List-with-Google-Plus-1-Buttons/README.md

 - `after` - Content to show up after each link.
 Defaults to `</li>`.
 - `template` - The template that will be used to display each link.
 Defaults to `<a href="{url}">{name}</a> - {desc}<br/>{plusone}`.
 Recognized placeholder values:  `{url}` (link URL), `{name}` (link name), `{desc}` (link description), and `{plusone}` (Google +1 button).
 - `plusone` - Whether to show a Google +1 button with each link.
 Valid values:  `yes`, `no`.
 Defaults to `yes`.
-- `only_plusone_script` - Whether to only output JavaScript to make all Google +1 buttons display.
-Valid values:  `yes`, `no`.
-Defaults to `no`.
-If set to `yes`, no links will be displayed and all other parameters will be ignored.
 - `include_plusone_script` - Whether to include the JavaScript that will make +1 buttons show up.
 Valid values:  `yes`, `no`.
 Defaults to `yes`.
 If you want to have several instances of `[plus-one-links]`, for outputting multiple categories in separate lists for example, you probably only want the `<script>` tag to be output once at the beginning.
 - `plusone_size` - The size of the Google +1 button.
 Valid values:  `small`, `standard`, `medium`, and `tall`.
 [Examples here](http://www.google.com/webmasters/+1/button/).
 Default value:  `small`.
 - `plusone_annotation` - The style of the Google +1 text.
 Valid values:  `inline`, `bubble`, and `none`.
 [Examples here](http://www.google.com/webmasters/+1/button/).
 Default value:  `inline`.